data-henrik/security-advisor-notifications/README.md

 # IBM Cloud Security Advisor Notifications
 The IBM Cloud Security Advisor allows for centralized security management.
 It offers a unified dashboard that alerts security administrators for an IBM Cloud account of issues and helps them in resolving the issues.
 Within the IBM Cloud Security Advisor you can [configure notification channels](https://cloud.ibm.com/docs/services/security-advisor?topic=security-advisor-notifications).
 It means that whenever new issues are found (new findings), notifications are sent to qualifying channels.
 When setting up notification channels, you need to specify a webhook to receive the notification.
 You also configure for which security providers and for what severity level a notification should be posted to that channel.

 In this repository, we provide Python code for IBM Cloud Functions / Apache OpenWhisk actions.
 They can be used to implement such a mentioned webhook to receive a notification and post a message to a Slack channel or send it as email.
 The instructions and code are provided for the email service Mailjet, but other services like SendGrid, sendinblue or Postmark all are very similar and easy to implement.
+Additionally, sample code for sending emails via regular SMTP is included.

 ![Architecture](/screenshots/SecAdv_Notifications_Architecture.png)